andreped/NoCodeSeg/README.md

-# Code-free development and deployment of deep segmentation models for digital pathology
+# NoCodeSeg: deep segmentation made easy!

-This repository contains the source code relevant for importing/exporting annotations/predictions in QuPath, which was used in the study by [Pettersen et al. (2021)]().
+This repository contains the source code relevant for importing/exporting annotations/predictions in QuPath, which was used in the study by [Pettersen et al. (2021)](): *"Code-free development and deployment of deep segmentation models for digital pathology"*.

 ## Citation
 Please, consider citing our paper, if you find the work useful: